discourse/discourse-developer-docs/docs/05-themes-components/31-color-scheme.md

 git push
 ```

-### Test your color scheme is correct
+### Test your color palette is correct

-- Delete your local color scheme
+- Delete your local color palette
 - In the `admin/customize/theme` screen import your theme from GitHub

 <img src="//assets-meta-cdck-prod-meta.s3.dualstack.us-west-1.amazonaws.com/original/3X/4/2/421dbfd15c3f35c0d5a97ad1b6dc78dd1c094385.png" width="690" height="278">

-- Visit `admin/customize/colors` and ensure your color scheme looks correct.
+- Visit `admin/customize/colors` and ensure your color palette looks correct.

 :confetti_ball:

-You can now easily share your color scheme with others!
+You can now easily share your color palette with others!

 See also: